kwaldenphd/internet/README.md

 - Link template: `https://replit.com/@USERNAME/PROJECTNAME`
 - The link you copy in from Replit should include your username, followed by the project name

+### HTML/CSS Lab Notebook Questions

+Q4: Include the website you built using HTML and CSS as part of your lab submission.
+Include a single `.zip` folder as well as a link to the Replit workspace for the website.

+Q5: Have you ever created a website before using a program like WordPress, Weebly, SquareSpace, or Wix?
+How is the process of working directly with the HTML/CSS similar or different?
+How are you thinking about creating content for the World Wide Web differently after building your own website?

 ## Additional Resources

 Interested in learning more about computer networks and the World Wide Web?
 The "[Additional Resources](https://github.com/kwaldenphd/internet/blob/main/additional-resources.md)" page in this repository includes links to a variety of content on...